microsoft/Project-Yellowstone-Documentation/business-central/finance/finance-powerbi-kpi.md

 ### Extraordinary Expense (Balance at Date)
 **Formula**
-The Extraordinary Expense measure calculates the `[Balance at Date]` for general ledger accounts categorized as *Extraordinary Expense* on the [G/L Account Category](https://businesscentral.dynamics.com?page=790) page and where this category is mapped to the **Extraordinary Expense (Level 2 Category)** on the [Power BI Account Categories](https://businesscentral.dynamics.com?page=36961) page.
+The Extraordinary Expense (Balance at Date) measure calculates the `[Balance at Date]` for general ledger accounts categorized as *Extraordinary Expense* on the [G/L Account Category](https://businesscentral.dynamics.com?page=790) page and where this category is mapped to the **Extraordinary Expense (Level 2 Category)** on the [Power BI Account Categories](https://businesscentral.dynamics.com?page=36961) page.

 **Data Sources**
 - G/L Entry